mhyfritz/scientific-paper-markdown-template/README.md

-# Writing a scientific article in Markdown
+# Writing a scientific paper in Markdown

-## Compiling the final article as PDF
+## Compiling the final paper as PDF

 Simply run